 Canada’s most visited National Park

-Last year Canada’s National Parks and Historic sites welcomed over 27 million visitors.
-A good percentage of those visitors are hanging out in Alberta.
-Canada’s most visited National Park is Banff National Park.
+Last year, Canada’s National Parks and Historic sites welcomed over 27 million visitors, a good percentage of whom were Albertans.
+Banff National Park is Canada’s most visited national Park.

-In 2017, over 4 million people visited, making Banff Canada’s most visited National Park.
+Each year, typically over 4 million people visit, making Banff Canada’s most visited National Park.

 A close second, almost 2.5 million checked out Jasper National Park.
 Rounding out the top three of Canada’s most visited National Park list is the Saguenay–St. Lawrence Marine Park in Quebec.

 This Quebec National Marine Conservation Area is one of only four in Canada dedicated to protecting a purely marine environment.
-Located where the Saguenay River meets the Saint Lawrence River, it’s a prime spot for whale watching, as many different species are drawn here, looking for the rich food supply that’s created where the two rivers mix.
+Located where the Saguenay River meets the Saint Lawrence River, it’s a prime spot for whale watching.
+Many different species are drawn here, looking for the rich food supply created where the two rivers mix.

 What is Canada’s first National Park?